|Nutrition Facts (per serving)|

 - Garnish with a small chocolate candy.

-When made with the brands suggested and a 70-proof vanilla vodka, this cocktail has an alcohol content of around 22% ABV (44 proof).
-That is less than the classic Gin Martini, yet almost double a low-proof drink like the Grasshopper.
+When made with the brand's suggested and 70-proof vanilla vodka, this cocktail has an alcohol content of around 22 percent ABV (44 proof).
+That is less than the classic gin martini, yet almost double a low-proof drink like the grasshopper.